Gamblin accomplished what most might deem impossible

 All who knew him, especially his colleagues in The Messenger newsroom, were privileged to witness feats that might rightly be called miraculous.
 His body, but not his keen intellect, was ravaged by the effects of cerebral palsy.

-With an acute speech impediment, legs that for most of his life caused him to move in a sort of “running stumble,” virtually no use of his left arm and only limited use of his right, Garth’s long life defied multiple odds against him until his passing Wednesday.
+With an acute speech impediment, legs that for most of his life caused him to move in a sort of “running stumble,” virtually no use of his left arm and only limited use of his right, Garth’s long life defied multiple odds against him until his passing on Wednesday, June 2.

 There is a tendency to stereotype people with various disabilities, and Garth put aside those erroneous conclusions by living his life doing what might seem impossible.